Techné: Research in Philosophy and Technology

 Techné: Research in Philosophy and Technology is a peer-reviewed academic journal with a focus on philosophical analysis of technological systems.
 Established in 1995 as the Society for Philosophy and Technology Quarterly Electronic Journal, it has continuously published in electronic format under its present name since 2000.
 Techné is sponsored by the Society for Philosophy and Technology and published for the society by the Philosophy Documentation Center.
-The current editors-in-chief are Kirk Besmer and Ashley Shew.
+The current editors-in-chief are Kirk Besmer and Stacey O. Irwin.

 Abstracting and indexing

 The journal is abstracted and indexed in the following bibliographic databases: